Menu

 Year 1 begins by exploring themes directly related to the children themselves, such as their facial features, the surrounding natural world and their local community.

-In Year 2, the projects expand children’s artistic horizons to study a more comprehensive range of artists, artistic movements and creative techniques.
+In Year 2, the projects expand children’s artistic horizons by allowing them to study a more comprehensive range of artists, artistic movements, and creative techniques.

 Lower Key Stage 2

-In Lower Key Stage 2, each autumn term begins with the colour project Contrast and Complement.
+Each autumn term in Lower Key Stage 2 begins with the colour project Contrast and Complement.
 In Years 3 and 4, the teaching of this project enables children to build on their previous understanding of colour and further develop their expertise by studying theory.

 In Year 3, children expand their experiences to study a broader range of art forms, artists and genres.
 They also begin to study art from specific and diverse periods of history, including prehistoric pottery and Roman mosaics.
-Other genres studied in Year 3 build on previous techniques learned in Key Stage 1 and include more complex techniques in printmaking, drawing, painting and textiles.
+Other genres studied in Year 3 build on previous techniques learned in Key Stage 1, including more complex techniques in printmaking, drawing, painting and textiles.

 In Year 4, children develop more specialised techniques in drawing, painting, printmaking and sculpture.
 They explore ways in which ancient cultures have influenced art and crafts by studying, for example, medieval weaving techniques and the religious significance of Islamic art.